Skip to content

 The TAG from the meal is taken up in the blood with a rate of 0.015 min\(^{-1}\).

 The FFA in plasma can be transported into the adipose tissue through diffusion.
-The diffusion rate pp is assumed to be 0.08 min\(^{-1}\).
-The amount of FFA that is transported from blood to adipose tissue and the other way around is dependent on the concentrations in tissue and blood, as well as the volumes in the tissue and blood respectively.
+The diffusion rate kd is assumed to be 0.08 min\(^{-1}\).
+The concentration of FFA that is transported from plasma to adipose tissue and the other way around is dependent on the FFA concentrations in tissue and plasma, as well as the volumes in the tissue and plasma respectively.
 The plasma volume is approximated to 3 L and the volume of adipose tissue is 1.2 L.

-Finally, the FFA in the adipose tissue can be stored inside the adipose tissue, and this happens with a reaction rate around 1 min\(^{-1}\).
+Finally, the FFA in the adipose tissue can be stored and utilized inside the adipose tissue, and this happens with a reaction rate around 1 min\(^{-1}\).

 The concentration of both TAG and FFA in plasma after a meal are expected to increase quickly after the meal, to then decrease as the TAG is cleaved into FFA and the FFA is taken up and utilized in the tissue.
 The meal response is expected to last up to 6 hours (360 minutes) until the fat from the food is fully taken up in the tissues.

 When you have read the hypothesis and looked at the interaction graph, the next step is to translate the interaction graph into equations, in this case ordinary differential equations (ODE).
-Create a text file and write down the equations in the following IQM toolbox format.
-Save the file as fatModel.txt.
+Create a text file and write down the equations in the following SUND format.
+Save the file as fat_model.txt.

 Equation format